Xinxin-Wang-0128/LOCATER_real_data_vignette/README.md

 Input files of this step are: robust phenotypes (best rank matched version + rank normalized for phenotypes that cannot pick the best rank matched version); hap files, table containing the boundaries of small segments, background covariate matrix, best HMM parameter setting.

-Output files are `.rds` files containing p-value from LOCATER and SMT. [add detail of this file format]
+Output files are `.rds` files containing p-value from LOCATER and SMT, and the basic information about this segment.
+We will parse these files in the next step.

 #### Step 4.2: rds to txt conversion